 You can move a custom domain from one Squarespace site to another.
-How you move a domain depends on where you bought it.
-In either case, you'll start on the site where the domain is currently connected.
+How you move your domain between sites depends on who hosts your domain:

 - The domain must be active.
 It's not possible to move an expired domain.

 - You must be the site owner or have Administrator permissions on both sites.

 - The sites must be on the same Squarespace account.
 If the site you're moving to isn't on your account, request to be added as a contributor with Administrator permissions.

 Start with the site where your domain is currently linked:

 - In the Home menu, click Settings, then click Domains.
 (If you're moving a domain from a parking page, start by clicking the domain in your main menu.)

 - Click the domain you’d like to move.

 - Scroll down, and click Move Domain to Another Site.

 Note: If you don’t see a Move Domain to Another Site button, you don’t have another site with a paid website, domain, or Google Workspace subscription on your account.
 Review your sites in your account dashboard and upgrade your trial site, if needed, before moving the domain.